zudello/zudello-knowledge-base/Knowledge Base/7 Approval management/Approving and rejecting documents.md

 2. Enter a detailed rejection message explaining your concerns
 3. Click **Confirm**

-The document will be moved into the **Reject Review** status and assigned to the submitter.
+The document will be moved to the **Reject Review** status and assigned to the submitter.
 Your rejection message helps the team handle rejected documents efficiently, so include as much detail as possible.

 ## Approving via email

-When you have approval notifications enabled, you'll receive an email from noreply@zudello.com whenever a document needs your approval.
+If your approval notifications are enabled, you'll receive an email from noreply@zudello.com whenever a document needs your approval.
 The email includes:

 - The document module, submodule and form type
 - Supplier name